connectomicslab/connectomemapper3/paper/paper.md

   \href{www.cytoscape.org}{Cytoscape} or \href{www.gephi.org}{Gephi}.
 The full documentation of the outputs can be found on the
   \href{https://connectome-mapper-3.readthedocs.io/en/latest/outputs.html}{documentation website}.
+}

-CMP3 is developed with openness and transparency in mind.
+\textbf{Open science} CMP3 is developed with openness and transparency in mind.
 The software is published under the terms of the open source 3-Clause Berkeley Software Distribution (3-Clause BSD) license, which allows unlimited modification, redistribution and commercial use in source and binary forms as long as its copyright notices, and the